Similarities and Difference between Java and C++

 Features C++ Java Abstraction Yes Yes Encapsulation Yes Yes Single Inheritance Yes Yes Multiple Inheritance Yes No Polymorphism Yes Yes Static Binding Yes Yes Dynamic Binding Yes Yes Operator Overloading Yes No Header Files Yes No Pointers Yes No Global Variables Yes No Template Class Yes No Interference and Packages No Yes API No Yes

-Application of C++ Programming language:
+- Applications of C++ Programming language:

-- Suitable for Developing large software (like, passenger resevation system).
+- Suitable for Developing large software (like passenger reservation system).

-- MySQL is written by C++.
+- MySQL is written in C++.

 - Google Chromium browser, file system, cluster data processing are all written in C++.

-- Application of Java Programming language:
+- Applications of Java Programming language: